bishal7448/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-TIC-TAC-TOE Welcome to the Tic Tac Toe game repository!
+Welcome to the Tic Tac Toe game repository!
 This project provides a classic implementation of the beloved two-player game, Tic Tac Toe, created using HTML, CSS, JavaScript.
 Welcome to the Tic Tac Toe game repository!
 This project is a classic implementation of the popular two-player game, Tic Tac Toe, built using HTML, CSS, JS.
 Features-
 Two-Player Mode: Play against another person locally.